BlakeASmith/KafkaExample/README.md

 * `--name` gives a name to the container
 * `--network host` makes the container use ports from the host network

-To check that the container is running use `docker ps `
+To check that the container is running use `docker ps`, you should get something like this:

 ```
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 f26f1456a02b        spotify/kafka       "supervisord -n"    3 minutes ago       Up 3 minutes
  kafka
 ```

+This project was set up in Intellij Idea as a *Kotlin* Gradle project, see the *build.gradle* for the required dependencies